 Figure 8.7 shows the percentage distribution of persons in precarious employment by province.
-Lusaka Province had the highest percentage of persons in precarious employment at 33.6 percent followed by Copperbelt Province at 19.9 percent.
-The province with the lowest percentage share of persons in precarious employment was western at 1.3 percent.
+Lusaka Province had the highest percentage of persons in precarious employment at 33.6 percent

-Figure 8.7: Percentage Distribution of Persons in Precarious Employment by Province, Zambia 2019
+Figure 8.7: Percentage Distribution of Employed Persons in Precarious Employment by Province, Zambia 2019

-Precarious Employment Rate
+8.5 Precarious Employment Rate

-Precarious employment rate is the ratio of persons in precarious employment to the total number of employed persons expressed as a percentage.
+Precarious employment rate is the ratio of persons in precarious employment to a total number of employed persons expressed as a percentage.

 Figure 8.8 shows the precarious employment rate by rural/urban and sex.
 Precarious employment rate was at 20.5 percent.
-The precarious employment rate for males was higher than that of females at 24.5 percent and 21.6 percent, respectively.
+The precarious employment rate for males was higher than that of females at 24.5 and 21.6 percent, respectively.
 Urban areas had a higher rate than rural areas at 20.6 percent and 20.3 percent, respectively.

-Figure 8.8: Precarious Employment Rate by Rural/ Urban and Sex, Zambia 2019
+Figure 8.8: Precarious Employment Rate (Percent) by Rural/Urban and Sex, Zambia 2019

 Figure 8.9 shows the precarious employment rate by province.
-Central province had the highest precarious employment rate at 26.4 percent while Luapula province had the lowest rate at 10.4 percent.
+Central Province had the highest precarious employment rate at 26.4 percent while Luapula Province had the lowest rate at 10.4 percent.